Monthly Report

 Pulling together four indicators worth flagging from an avatar creator's perspective, drawn from the Top 10 and the broader March pool.
 Three months are stacked together so the deltas against the January and February reports land clearly.

-Male × adult-direction craft made it to the top — January had zero male-leaning avatars in the top 10, February had two (#2 Baku black-hair × tall, #10 Meteo otokonoko), and March put #4 Shidou — a mature, silver-haired bearded gentleman — at #4 alone.
-Across three months, "a male avatar landing somewhere in the top 10" is becoming a normal pattern, and #4's combination of "Hanka shared-base adoption + an EX menu beard-change toggle" — a male-avatar-specific modification UI — reads as the male-avatar segment maturing one step further as a result of the data this month.
+4. Male × adult-direction craft is settling in — January had zero male avatars in the top 10, February had two, and March put #4 Shidou — a mature, silver-haired, bearded gentleman — at #4 alone, with the ¥1,000 dark-toned male Elgha lining up outside the top 10. #4's combination of Hanka shared-base adoption + an EX menu "beard change" toggle — a male-avatar-specific modification UI — reads as the male-avatar segment maturing one step further.

 Wrap-up